Considerations in On-Shoring /Regionalizing Electronic Manufacturing

-Based upon ITM’s experience in both Process Auditing as well as assisting companies in evaluating, selecting and monitoring CEMs, this course will familiarize the participants with the techniques and methodologies for evaluating contract assemblers.
+ITM has extensive experience in both Process Auditing as well as assisting OEMs in evaluating, selecting and monitoring CEMs.
+This course will familiarize the participants with the techniques and methodologies for evaluating, selecting and working with North American contract assemblers.
 This Workshop provides participants with an understanding of the outsourcing process from start to finish.
 It reviews PCB design principles, basic assembly processing, supplier selection concerns and the fundamentals of maintaining a successful and on-going relationship with the chosen suppliers.
 Checklists for both qualifying and for on-going evaluation of contract assemblers are provided and key to the seminar.
-This course gives knowledgeable insight into the behind the scenes activity at the contract manufacturer as well as an unbiased view of typical procurement activities.
+This course gives knowledgeable insight into the behind-the-scenes activity at the contract manufacturer as well as an unbiased view of typical procurement activities.

 What you will learn: